 Malicious software that uses encryption to hold data for ransom has become wildly successful over the last few years.
 The purpose of this software is to extort money from the victims with promises of restoring encrypted data.
 Like other computer viruses, it usually finds its way onto a device by exploiting a security hole in vulnerable software or by tricking somebody into installing it.
-Ransomware, as it is known, scores high profile victims like hospitals, public schools and police departments.
+Ransomware, as it is known, scores high profile victims like hospitals, public schools, and police departments.
 Now it has found its way into home computers.
+Because of this, the use of VPNs has become commonplace on many computers, with people researching the best ones for their situation, this includes looking into what VPNs are used for so they can use them for the right reasons.

 The nefarious ransomware business model has turned out to be a lucrative industry for criminals.
 Over the years its ill repute has made law enforcement team up with international agencies to identify and bring down scam operators.